dmcleish91/dmcleish91/README.md

 -->

 I am a recent graduate gaining experience in designing and developing scalable software as a service using Java.
 I am always open to working with new technologies.
-The following are my current tech stack.
+The following is my current tech stack.

 Tech Stack: